 Months of entry

-You study the media as institutions, texts and systems of representation and communication, exploring their role in the exercise of political, social and cultural power in a variety of contexts:
+You study the media (the press, broadcasting, film and digital media) as institutions, texts and systems of representation, exploring the media’s political, social and cultural power in everyday life and the public sphere.
+You’ll:

-- you develop a rich portfolio of skills in critical and textual analysis, creative thinking and high-level research planning and methods
+- develop a skills portfolio in critical analysis, creative thinking and research methods

-- you can choose from a wide variety of options, allowing you to define the shape of your course
+- choose from a wide variety of options, allowing you to set your own intellectual agenda

 Qualification and course duration